Ehud Barak

+Early life and family

 Ehud Barak was born on kibbutz Mishmar HaSharon in what was then Mandatory Palestine.
 He is the eldest of four sons of Esther (née Godin; 25 June 1914 – 12 August 2013) and Yisrael Mendel Brog (24 August 1910 – 8 February 2002).

-His paternal grandparents, Frieda and Reuven Brog, were murdered in Pušalotas (Pushelat) in northern Lithuania (then ruled by Russian Empire) in 1912, leaving his father orphaned at the age of two.
+His paternal grandparents, Frieda and Reuven Brog, were murdered in Pušalotas (Pushelat) in northern Lithuania (then ruled by the Russian Empire) in 1912, leaving his father orphaned at the age of two.
 Barak's maternal grandparents, Elka and Shmuel Godin, died at the Treblinka extermination camp during the Holocaust.

 Ehud hebraized his family name from "Brog" to "Barak" in 1972.
 It was during his military service that he met his future wife, Nava (née Cohen, born 8 April 1947 in Tiberias).
 They had three daughters together: Michal (born 9 August 1970), Yael (born 23 October 1974) and Anat (born 16 October 1981).
 He has grandchildren.
 Barak divorced Nava in August 2003.
 On 30 July 2007, Barak married Nili Priel (born 25 April 1944) in a small ceremony in his private residence.
 In his spare time, Barak enjoys reading works by writers such as Johann Wolfgang von Goethe, and he is a classical pianist, with many years of study behind him.
+His second cousin, Ronald Barak, is an American Olympic gymnast.

 Barak earned his bachelor's degree in physics and mathematics from the Hebrew University of Jerusalem in 1968, and his master's degree in engineering-economic systems in 1978 from Stanford University, California.